STUDY JAPANESE ONLINE WITH NATIVES HERE

 Chanpon is a regional noodle dish from Nagasaki.
 There are different versions in Japan, Korea and China.
 The dish was inspired by Chinese cuisine.
 It is made by frying pork, seafood and vegetables with lard in a soup made with bones.

-Pasta is made especially for the chanpon.
-Unlike other ramen dishes, only one pan is needed as the noodles are cooked together with the soup.
-Depending on the season, region and situation, ingredients differ along with flavor.
+Macaroni is made especially for chanpon.
+Unlike other ramen dishes, only one pot is needed as the noodles are cooked together with the soup.
+Depending on the season, region, and situation, the ingredients differ along with the flavor.

 There are other variations found in Japan.
-Ankake no Chanpon is a soy sauce-based variant found in Tottori, Shimane Prefecture, as well as Amagasaki City, Hyōgo Prefecture.
+Ankake no Chanpon is a soybean sauce-based variant found in Tottori, Shimane provinces, as well as in the city of Amagasaki, Hyōgo Prefecture.

 Instant Noodles - Cup Noodles

-Instant noodles and the famous Cup Noodles was invented in 1958 in Japan by Momofuku Ando, founder of Nissin.
-One of the most consumed pasta around the world, in Japan there are thousands of different flavors and types of instant noodles.
+Instant noodles and the famous Cup Noodles were invented in 1958 in 日本 by Momofuku Ando, founder of Nissin.
+One of the most consumed pastas worldwide, in 日本 there are thousands of flavors and different types of instant noodles.

 Instant noodles are consumed by a large part of the Japanese and world population, due to the low price and short preparation time.
 Called ramen, its flavor doesn't even come close to an original ramen.